Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 The uefi is being rebuilt to see if the X3 Pro is able to boot Windows Pe

+As it can also be a Windows Pe error, it is being modified with drivers compatible with the Poco X3 Pro

 ## Required Files

 You will need the TWRP compatible with the Poco X3 Pro, you can download it [Here](https://twrp.me/xiaomi/xiaomipocox3pro.html)